judepayne/covid19-data/README.md

 Human readable summaries of the 4-hourly run and daily run are posted as [issues](https://github.com/judepayne/covid19-data/issues) as the full reports are generated.

+The daily run at 00:20 UTC also snapshots the day's data into a timeseries csv file which is in the timeseries folder/.
+The first day's data collected like this was data for the 2nd April 2020.

 **Please Note:** This data is provided as is and pull requests will not be accepted.